 What is a facsimile of the Book of Abraham?
 And what is a vignette from the Book of the Dead or Book of Breathings?
 Why facsimile?
 Why vignette?
 Why not just picture or illustration?
 Facsimile 1, Facsimile 2, Facsimile 3: these designations become larger-than-life to the minds of the Latter-day Saints.
 We need to capture them better, dress them up a bit in the flowing tendrils of a vignette.

 We talk of faxes, but facsimile is a near archaism.
-A facsimile is simply the attempt to make a true copy (facere similis) of a book, picture, letter.
+A facsimile is simply the attempt to make a true copy ("make similar!" "make a (similar or exact) copy!" fac similis) of a book, picture, letter.
 In the case of the Abraham-and-Book-of-Breathing vignettes, the Prophet had Reuben Hedlock make copies or "cuts" in wood blocks for purposes of printing, and the Prophet's History calls these copies of the vignettes both "facsimiles" and "cuts."
-Vignette never once occurred to him, and, sensu stricto, these drawings would not have been labeled vignettes nineteenth-century American usage.
+Vignette never once occurred to him, and, sensu stricto, these drawings would not have been labeled vignettes in nineteenth-century American usage.
 So, for Abraham, we're stuck with facsimiles.
-That's all for the best: we can then distinguish between the facsimiles of the Book of Abraham and the vignettes for the Book of Breathings: the same little sketches but purposed differently over time.
+That's all for the best: we can then distinguish between the facsimiles of the Book of Abraham and the vignettes from the Book of Breathings: the same little sketches but purposed differently over time.

 That's how Hugh Nibley, writing in 1968, understood matters.
 By stating so lucidly and so logically the idea of relational signification, the Prophet Joseph is telling us that the vignettes are anything but pictures as we know pictures; rather, the vignettes are signifiers: they signify just what a particular priestly scribe designs (or programs) them to signify, and for whatsoever audience he intends them so to signify (Hugh Nibley, An Approach to the Book of Abraham, "Facsimile 1 Is Not a Picture," 174-6).